rahulio96/rahulio96/README.md

 Our recent contributions have been included in **[npm v9.8.1](https://github.com/npm/cli/releases/tag/v9.8.1)**, and we remain committed to making more contributions.
 Being the world's biggest software registry, npm has over **17 million users**, and we hope that our changes can enhance the experience for them.

 <!--### Vendia Inc. Project -->
-The most recent and significant project I worked on was a **[Pharmaceutical Study Web App](https://github.com/rahulio96/Pharmaceutical-Study-Web-App-Project)** using React.js and the Vendia Client SDK for start-up company Vendia Inc.
+The most recent group project I worked on was a **[Pharmaceutical Study Web App](https://github.com/rahulio96/Pharmaceutical-Study-Web-App-Project)** using React.js and the Vendia Client SDK for start-up company Vendia Inc.

 I co-led the project and worked extensively with our group leader, [Angelo](https://github.com/Angkaram), to concept, design, develop, and test a secure and user-friendly web application to suit the client's needs.